Web Analytics Made Easy - Statcounter

 Don’t forget to look up—the ceiling at the Uffizi is covered in amazing frescoesDon’t forget to look up—the ceiling at the Uffizi is covered in amazing frescoes

-How to do a Uffizi Day trip from Rome
+How to plan a Uffizi visit from Rome

 Wondering how to get to the Uffizi Gallery?